Case Study

 The aim of this work was to demonstrate the capability of the automated patch-clamp system to identify variants with the LoF and GoF classifications.
 In future, the establishment of a higher throughput assay will enable a faster evaluation of the GRIN variants, where multiple variants can be assessed simultaneously, while obtaining robust data.

-To read the full case study please click the button below and download the SB Drug Discovery full case study
+To read the full case study please click the button below to download

 Skip to content